Maria Theresa of Spain: Treaty of the Pyrenees

 After the birth of her half-brother, it was possible to find a husband for the Infanta without risking upsetting the Spanish monarchy.
 For the same reasons that had led her father to remarry within the House of Habsburg, Maria Theresa was for a time promised to her first cousin (and brother of her stepmother), Archduke Ferdinand, elected King of the Romans, and then, upon his death, to his brother Archduke Leopold, future Holy Roman Emperor.
-Although Maria Theresa had no real say in her own marriage, she hinted several times to her father that she was not interested in these matches and that she wanted to be Queen of France or retire to a convent.
+Although Maria Theresa had no real say in her own marriage, she hinted several times to her father that she was not interested in these matches and that she preferred to become Queen of France or retire to a convent.

-Fortunately for her, the vagaries of politics prevented this union from coming to fruition.
+Fortunately for Maria Theresa, the vagaries of politics prevented this union from coming to fruition.
 Indeed, the Kingdom of Spain and the Kingdom of France had been at war since 1635.
 In 1658, as war with France began to wind down, a union between the royal families of Spain and France was proposed as a means to secure peace.